Logius-standaarden/fsc-core/draft-fsc-core-00-architecture.md

 ## Create an authorization to connect to a Service

-A connection can only be established if the Peer connecting to the Service has a valid Contract containing a [ServiceConnectionGrant](#service_connection_grant) with the Peer providing the Service.
+A connection can be established if the Peer connecting to the Service has a valid Contract containing a [ServiceConnectionGrant](#service_connection_grant) with the Peer providing the Service.
-The ServiceConnectionGrant contains information about the Service and the certificate of the Outway that is authorized to connect to the Service.
+The connection Grants contains information about the Service and the public key of the Outway that is authorized to connect to the Service.

-Once the Contract between providing Peer and consuming Peer is signed by both parties, the connection between Inway and Outway can be established.
+The Contract is distributed among the two Peers.
+Once the Contract is signed by all Peers, the Outway can connect to the Inway offering the Service.

 ![Create an authorization to connect](diagrams/seq-create-an-authorization-to-connect.svg "Connecting to a Service")